cheul0518/CS528/LabSetup/README.md

 And here are screenshots in using the tools.

-First of all, screenshot your virtual machine to see its current status.
+First of all, screenshot your virtual machine to see its current state.

 > VBoxManage controlvm [VMNAME] screenshotpng img1.png
 <table>